-If you have these symptoms for more than a week or so, you may have mono.
-To confirm the diagnosis, your doctor may perform the mononucleosis spot test to confirm (or rule out) the diagnosis.
+If you have these symptoms for a week or longer, you may have mono.
+Your doctor may perform the mononucleosis spot test to confirm (or rule out) the diagnosis.

 This procedure is most often done once symptoms have developed, which is typically 4 to 6 weeks after exposure (delay is referred to as incubation period).
 The test helps to confirm a diagnosis of the illness.
-Like most blood tests, it’s performed by a nurse or other healthcare professional who withdraws a blood sample from a vein, usually on the inside of the elbow or the back of the hand.
+Like most blood tests, it’s performed by a doctor or healthcare professional (such as a nurse) who draws a blood sample from a vein, usually on the inside of the elbow or the back of the hand.
 (Sometimes a simple finger-prick test may be used instead.)

-The professional wraps an elastic band around your upper arm to make the vein fill with blood, then gently inserts a small needle into the vein, allowing the blood to flow into an attached tube.
-When the tube contains enough blood, the professional withdraws the needle and covers the small puncture wound with a bandage.
+Your doctor will wrap an elastic band around your upper arm to make the vein fill with blood.
+They’ll then gently insert a small needle into the vein, allowing the blood to flow into an attached tube.
+When the tube contains enough blood, your doctor will withdraw the needle and cover the small puncture wound with a bandage.

-For a finger-prick test, the professional makes a small prick in the tip of your ring finger, then squeezes to collect enough blood in a small tube to perform the test.
+For a finger-prick test, your doctor will make a small prick in the tip of your ring finger, then squeeze to collect enough blood in a small tube to perform the test.
 A bandage is placed over the small wound afterward.

 Though blood tests are extremely safe, some people may feel light-headed after it’s over.
-If you experience lightheadedness, tell the nurse, and sit down in the office until it passes.
-The nurse may also get you a snack and a beverage to help you recover.
+If you experience light-headedness, tell your doctor or nurse and sit down in the office until it passes.
+They may also get you a snack and a beverage to help you recover.

-Other complications may include soreness at the injection site, particularly if the healthcare professional had a hard time reaching your veins.
+Other complications may include soreness at the injection site, particularly if your doctor or nurse had a hard time reaching your veins.
 Obtaining a blood sample can sometimes be difficult if the vein is particularly small or difficult to see.
-In these cases, you may also have a slight risk of hematoma, which is basically a bruise.
+You may also have a slight risk of hematoma, which is basically a bruise.
 This will typically heal on its own after a few days.
-If you notice any swelling, a warm compress may help.
+A warm compress may help if you notice any swelling.

-Finally, if you have any bleeding disorders, or if you are taking blood-thinning medications like warfarin or aspirin, be sure you tell your doctor prior to the test.
+Finally, if you have any bleeding disorders, or if you are taking blood-thinning medications like warfarin or aspirin, be sure you tell your doctor before the test.

-A positive test result simply means that the antibodies charged with attacking the Epstein-Barr virus were detected in your blood and that, most likely, you are infected with the virus.
-On rare occasions, however, the test may show antibodies, but you may not be infected.
-This may occur especially if you have hepatitis, leukemia, Rubella, systemic lupus erythematosus, or other infectious diseases and some cancers.
+A positive test result means that the antibodies charged with attacking the Epstein-Barr virus were detected in your blood, and that you are mostly likely infected with the virus.
+On rare occasions, the test may show antibodies even though you may not be infected.
+This may occur especially if you have hepatitis, leukemia, rubella, systemic lupus erythematosus, or other infectious diseases and some cancers.

-If your doctors determine you have mononucleosis, they will likely tell you to rest, drink plenty of fluids, and take analgesics to lower a fever, if present.
+If your doctor determines you that have mononucleosis, they will likely tell you to rest, drink plenty of fluids, and take analgesics to lower a fever.
 Unfortunately, there are currently no specific medications to treat the infection.